marijnh/Eloquent-JavaScript/00_intro.md

 This is not only boring, it is also ineffective.
 New problems often require new solutions.
-The field of programming is young and still developing rapidly, and is varied enough to have space for wildly different approaches.
+The field of programming is young and still developing rapidly, and is varied enough to have room for wildly different approaches.
 There are many terrible mistakes to make in program design, and you should go ahead and make them so that you understand them.
 A sense of what a good program looks like is